© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Chart gunpowder mills is a scheduled monument protected by Historic England under reference 1018786.
 View the official record →

-Chart gunpowder mills is a complex of industrial monuments located near Chartwell in the Weald of Kent, dating from the eighteenth century onwards.
+Chart gunpowder mills is a scheduled ancient monument in Kent comprising the remains of a gunpowder manufacturing complex that operated from the seventeenth century onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018786.

 Chart gunpowder mills is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018786.